Indonesia makes arrests over Jakarta suicide attack

 The elite anti-terror squad working with regular police Thursday detained two men in Bandung on Java island and a third in the nearby area of Cimahi, and their houses were now being searched, said local police spokesman Yusri Yunus.

-“We arrested three people in connection with the bombing, in three different locations yesterday afternoon,” he told Agence France-Presse.
+“We arrested three people in connection with the bombing, in three different locations yesterday afternoon,” he told AFP.

 The houses of the two suspected bombers are in the same area and had already been raided by authorities, who found Islamic teaching materials and bladed weapons.